-Authors: Nicole S. Kim, Medical Student, University of Toronto, Canada; Dr Yuliya Velykoredko, Dermatology Resident, University of Toronto, Canada.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Authors: Nicole S Kim, Medical Student, University of Toronto, Toronto, Canada; Dr Yuliya Velykoredko, Dermatology Resident, University of Toronto, Toronto, Canada.
+DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 September 2018.

 Lichen simplex of the vulva is a pruritic form of dermatitis in which excessive scratching or rubbing leads to lichenification.
 Characteristically, there are well-demarcated, erythematous or hyperpigmented, thickened plaques affecting one or both sides of the vulva.
 Lichen simplex is typically secondary to an underlying skin condition or neuropathy causing a severely itchy vulva.

-Vulvar lichen simplex is most frequently seen in atopic adult females with sensitive skin [2,5].
+Vulvar lichen simplex is most frequently seen in adult women with atopic sensitive skin [2,3].

-The mechanism of lichen simplex of the vulva is explained by the persistent itch-scratch cycle.
-Pre-existing itch or pruritic conditions induce habitual scratching, which give rise to thickening of the epidermis (histological acanthosis) and the stratum corneum (hyperkeratosis).
-Pruritus may be associated with an underlying systemic disease and/or a predisposing psychiatric condition [2,3,4].
+The mechanism of lichen simplex of the vulva is explained by the persistent itch–scratch cycle.
+Pre-existing itch or pruritic conditions induce habitual scratching, which gives rise to histological acanthosis (thickening of the epidermis) and hyperkeratosis (thickening of the stratum corneum).
+Pruritus may be associated with underlying systemic disease and/or a predisposing psychiatric condition [2–5].

 Lichen simplex of the vulva manifests as well-demarcated, markedly thickened plaques with a leathery appearance.
 It is often unilateral but it may also be bilateral.
 There may be a solitary plaque or multiple coalescing plaques or papules.
 There is unremitting pruritus.
 Other commonly observed features include:

 Lichen simplex can affect other parts of the body.
-Common sites of involvement are the posterior-lateral neck, scalp, extensor surfaces of extremities, or the ankles/lower legs [1,2,4,5].
+Common sites of involvement are the posterior-lateral neck, the scalp, the extensor surfaces of extremities, and the ankles or lower legs [1–4].

 The clinical features of vulval lichen simplex are generally sufficient to establish the diagnosis.
-When findings are atypical, further tests can be considered to make a definitive diagnosis or to exclude other similar dermatoses.
+When findings are atypical, further tests can be considered to make a definitive diagnosis or to exclude other similar dermatoses; such tests to be considered include [4,5]:

 Treatment for lichen simplex of the vulva involves:

 Lichen simplex of the vulva runs a chronic clinical course with exacerbations and remissions.
-As recurrences occur during psychological stresses or with flareup of underlying dermatoses, long-term management may be required in some patients .
+As recurrences occur during psychological stresses or with the flare-up of underlying dermatoses, long-term management may be required in some patients .

 See the DermNet NZ bookstore.